knice/inquiry.ucsc.edu/source/_articles/2020-21/river-of-life.md

 emetic](https://en.wikipedia.org/wiki/Antimony_potassium_tartrate),
 unintentionally introducing another assault on the liver.
-Extensive needle reuse and poor sterilization associated with these injections---and treatment of other conditions---led to the spread of the hepatitis C virus and the insidious liver disease it causes.
+Extensive needle reuse and poor sterilization associated with these injections&mdash;and treatment of other conditions&mdash;led to the spread of the hepatitis C virus and the insidious liver disease it causes.
 Until its [very recent mass treatment campaign](https://www.nejm.org/doi/full/10.1056/NEJMp1915818), Egypt